tannerhelland/PhotoDemon/README.md

 ## What makes PhotoDemon unique?

 ### It is lightweight and completely portable
-PhotoDemon is designed to be run as a standalone .exe.
+PhotoDemon is designed to be run as a standalone program.
 No installer is provided or required.
 It does not touch the Windows registry, and aside from a temporary file folder – which you can specify in the Options dialog – it leaves no trace of itself on your hard drive.
 Many people choose to run PhotoDemon from a USB drive.
-It will run on any Windows machine from XP through Windows 8.
+It will run on any Windows machine from XP through Windows 8.1.

 ### It integrates macro recording and batch processing
-PhotoDemon provides full macro support.
-Simply click “Record Macro”, then perform as many actions as you’d like.
-When finished, save that macro to the hard drive (in human-readable XML format) so you can repeat it at any point in the future.
+Automating complex editing actions is as simple as clicking “Record Macro”, then performing whatever actions you’d like.
+When finished, click "Stop Macro" to save that macro to the hard drive (in human-readable XML format), and then can repeat it at any point in the future.
 Macros fully integrate with a built-in batch processing tool – simply choose a saved macro and a folder or list of images, and PhotoDemon will apply the macro to every image automagically.

 ### It emphasizes usability
 Most free, open-source image editors are usability nightmares.
 PhotoDemon tries not to be.
-The interface was built with input from professional designers – not just software engineers – and small touches like unlimited Undo/Redo, "Fade last effect", keyboard accelerators, effect previews, mouse wheel and forward-back button support, and descriptive menu icons make PhotoDemon useful to novices and professionals alike.
+The interface was built by designers, not engineers, and small touches like save/load presets on all tools, automatic last-used settings preservation, unlimited Undo/Redo, "Fade last effect", keyboard accelerators, effect previews, mouse wheel and forward-back button support, and descriptive menu icons make PhotoDemon easy to use for both novices and professionals.

 ### It provides a comprehensive selection of pro-grade features and tools
-* Support for every relevant image format, including all major RAW formats (via LibRaw).
+* Extensive file format support, including all major RAW formats (via LibRaw).
 * Powerful selection tools, with full support for antialiasing, feathering, and on-canvas sizing/moving.
 * Fully color-managed workflow, including support for embedded ICC profiles (even CMYK ones!).
-* 2D transformations: resize, crop, autocrop, rotate, shear, tiling.
+* 2D transformations:  advanced resize (Sinc, Catmull-Rom, etc), content-aware scaling, crop (including autocrop), rotate, shear, tiling.
 * Pro adjustment tools: levels, curves, white balance, shadow/highlight correction, grayscale, sepia, full-featured histogram, green screen, Wratten filters, and many more.
-* Filters and effects: context-aware blur, unsharp masking, edge detection, noise removal, lens diffraction, vignetting, perspective correction, film grain, and many more.
+* Filters and effects: content-aware blur, unsharp masking, edge detection, noise removal, lens diffraction, vignetting, perspective correction, film grain, and many more.
 * 100+ tools are provided in the current build, plus a custom filter tool that allows you to construct your own convolution filters.

 ### What doesn't PhotoDemon do?

 * PhotoDemon does not support layers, but layer support is actively being developed as of January 2014.
 * PhotoDemon does not provide any on-canvas painting tools.
-These are on the roadmap, but work on them has been postponed in favor of layers.
+Many have been prototyped, but their integration has been postponed pending a final layers implementation.
 * PhotoDemon (probably) does not run on non-Windows operating systems.
 Wine (http://www.winehq.org/) finally added full DIB support in March 2012.
 Because PhotoDemon relies heavily on DIB sections, it may work on OSX, Linux, BSD, Solaris or Maemo systems with Wine v1.4 or later.

 ### How can I get involved?